erdc/proteus_tutorial/_episodes/02-dambreak.md

 > ## Proteus naming conventions.
 >
 > *   Capitalized names represent types or classes (abstractions) of objects such as the RectangularDomain type.
-> *   Lowercase names reprsent concrete objects such as the ordered pair of the dimensions and the actual domain.
+> *   Lowercase names represent concrete objects such as the ordered pair of the dimensions and the actual domain.
 {: .callout}

 ## SpatialTools